jdeluyck/kcoreorg-website/_posts/2011/2011-11-19-christmasconcert-arte-musicale.md

   - Music
 tags:
   - arte musicale
-  - chamberchoir
+  - chamberchoir furiant
-  - choir
   - christmas
-  - christmasconcert
-  - concert
-  - furiant
-  - kamerkoor
+  - kamerkoor furiant
 ---
 As some of you might (not) know, I've recently joined a choir, called [Furiant](http://www.furiant.be/), which is part of the [Arte Musicale](http://www.artemusicale.be) group.
 (I already play in a pipe band (the [Flemish Caledonian Pipes & Drums](http://www.fcpd.be)))